The pentagon equation and the confluence relations: The pentagon equation implies the confluence relations

 \subsection{Upgrading of the standard relations and the involution $\tau_z$}

 We extend the set of standard relations to a subspace of $\B$ and give its explicit presentation.
-We also extend the involution $\tau_z$ in $\A_z$ to the one in $\B$ and show its preoperty.
+We also extend the involution $\tau_z$ in $\A_z$ to the one in $\B$ and show its property.